Last Updated on 27 August 2024 by Cycloscope

 Contributed by Explore with Lora

-The Kinabatangan River is home two over ten different primate species, notably the proboscis’s monkey and the orangutan, as well as more than 50 mammals including the Borneo pygmy elephant.
-More then that, there are over 200 different species of birds in the area!
-To say Borneo is a wildlife lovers dream would be an understatement.
+The Kinabatangan River is home to over ten different primate species, notably the proboscis monkey and the orangutan, as well as more than 50 mammals including the Borneo pygmy elephant.
+More than that, there are over 200 different species of birds in the area!
+To say Borneo is a wildlife lover’s dream would be an understatement.

 The lodges are set right in the jungle, yet the rooms were kept clean and even had AC.
 The food choices were excellent, and our guides were knowledgeable, showing us many different species.
 For any wildlife lover, the Kinabatangan River is a must!